 Oludeniz is one of Turkey's most popular resorts, with a favourable position on the exotic Mugla Province.
-Oludeniz literally translates as 'Blue Lagoon' - a reference to the beautifully still waters surrounding Oludeniz Beach.
+Oludeniz literally translates as 'dead sea' - a reference to the beautifully still waters surrounding Oludeniz Beach.

 Data obtained from Rhodes Airport weather station, 70 km to west